Lindley, Huddersfield: History

 The name for Lindley comes from the Saxon for "flax meadow" or possibly from the Germanic word 'lind' denoting an area of linden (or lime) trees.

-Probably established by the Angles in the 7th century as a farming community, it is mentioned in the Domesday Book under the names "Lilleia".
+Probably established by the Angles in the 7th century as a farming community, it is mentioned in the Domesday Book of 1086 under the names "Lilleia".
 In the reign of Edward the Confessor it was owned by Godwin, and in the reign of William the Conqueror it was being cultivated by Ulchel for Ilbert de Lacy, the Sheriff of Hertfordshire and descendant of the French noble family from Lassy.
 At that time, Lindley consisted of two farmsteads totalling "5 quarantens by 2 quarantens".

 The Lindley Clock Tower is the most prominent landmark in Lindley, standing at the junction between Lidget Street and Daisy Lea Lane.
 This Art Nouveau clock tower was designed by the Manchester architect Edgar Wood in 1900 and erected by James Nield Sykes JP, in 1902.
 The tower also features four buttress figures, four gargoyles and four friezes.
 The top of the tower is accessible via the doorway at its foot.

 Another key building in Lindley is Lindley Liberal Club, situated adjacent to Lindley Clock Tower.
 The club has been in existence since its foundation stone was laid on 9 August 1887.
 The club came into use when building was completed the following year.
-This building is actually older than the Clock Tower, which was commissioned in 1902.

 Lindley appeared top in a survey carried out in 2006 by the Royal Bank of Scotland.
 By creating an algorithm factoring aspects such as desirability, return on investment and affordability, the survey results listed the top 10 locations throughout the UK for first time buyers to get on the property ladder.